 - Avoid cigarettes, alcohol, and caffeine during pregnancy.

 Keeping all these factors in mind, the overwhelming majority of women with epilepsy will have a normal healthy baby!

 Although some amount of seizure medication will be present in breast milk, breastfeeding is encouraged even in women with epilepsy.

 - Breastfeeding can generally be done safely, since the baby has been exposed to the seizure medication throughout the pregnancy and the absolute amounts of drug are low.

-- Recent research* have found no side effects from breastfeeding in infants whose mothers were taking AEDs, when the children were tested at 3 years old.
-One study has folllowed children up to 6 years old and found that the children who were breastfed while their mothers were taking AEDs actually had higher IQs than children of women with epilepsy who were not breastfed.
+- Recent research has found no side effects from breastfeeding in infants whose mothers were taking AEDs, when the children were tested at 3 years of age.
+One study followed children up to 6 years of age and found that the children who were breastfed while their mothers were taking AEDs actually had higher IQs than children of women with epilepsy who were not breastfed.

 - Other health benefits of breastfeeding to the baby are very important to consider.

-- Strategies such as taking the antiepileptic drugs immediately after a feeding should be considered to lessen the amount of drugs in a feeding.
+- Strategies such as taking an AED immediately after a feeding should be considered to lessen the amount of drugs in a feeding.

 How can I help?